Buck Farmer: Minor Leagues

+Major leagues

 2014

 Farmer made his major league debut on August 13, 2014, in a game against the Pittsburgh Pirates.
 In his debut, he pitched five innings, allowing four runs on six hits, while striking out four, and earning a no-decision.
 He was optioned to the Triple-A Toledo Mud Hens following his debut.
-The Tigers called up Farmer again on August 23, 2014 to start the first game of a doubleheader against the Minnesota Twins.
+The Tigers called up Farmer again on August 23, 2014, to start the first game of a doubleheader against the Minnesota Twins.
 In his second major league start, Farmer pitched 11/3 innings, allowing seven runs on five hits, while walking two, and striking out three in a 12–4 loss.

 2015

 In 2015, Farmer made a spot start for the Tigers on May 28, against the Los Angeles Angels of Anaheim, when he allowed seven runs on nine hits in five innings.
 He was recalled by the Tigers on June 24, 2015.
 In 12 starts with the Mud Hens, Farmer posted a 3.56 ERA with 59 strikeouts and 22 walks in 681/3 innings.